How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 These damages can include things like anxiety, depression, post-traumatic stress disorder (PTSD), and more

 Car accidents can leave a person not only with physical injuries, but also psychological ones.
-In addition to being eligible for financial compensation for any physical injuries you may have suffered, part of a car accident settlement could also be dedicated toward mental and emotional damages, like anxiety, depression, or post-traumatic stress disorder (PTSD).
-Loss of enjoyment of life and loss of consortium are additional mental damages that should always be included when planning a car accident settlement.
-Be sure to speak with your lawyer about the possibility for additional mental damages compensation in order to make sure that all possibilities are explored.
+In addition to being eligible for financial compensation for any physical injuries you may have suffered, part of a car accident settlement could also be dedicated toward mental and emotional distress damages, like anxiety, depression, or post-traumatic stress disorder (PTSD).

 If you're seeking a settlement for your car accident injuries, be sure to talk to your lawyer about all of the damages you've suffered - both physical and mental